Abiquiu Artisan Studio Tour in Georgia O’Keeffe Country from Taos

 The outer lying landscape tells the story of millions of years of erosive scars that continue to shift and change with time.
 The Chama River, a major tributary of the Rio Grande, runs through the town of Abiquiu, creating a canyon of colorful siltstone and sandstone surrounded by gently rolling sagebrush-covered plains.
 Piñon woodlands cover the hills, and forests of ponderosa pine and Douglas fir cover the north facing slopes.
 While exploring Abiquiu, you will quickly understand why so many artists have made their homes among her mesas, buttes, valleys, canyons and plateaus with vivid hues painted and etched across her landscape like poetry.

 We will visit the home and studio of local artists Debra Fritts and Frank Shelton.
 Taken by the magical landscape of the region, the artistic couple moved to Abiquiu from Atlanta after years of life in the city both working and teaching in their field of art.
 They created a cozy and sophisticated home along the river which provides new inspiration from the natural world for their work.
 The studio space was an old chicken coop built with WPA money to provide work for those living in the Chama River Valley and now is transformed into one of these creative living spaces.
-You will be treated to a gourmet picnic lunch provided by your Inspire Guide while enjoying the warm hospitality of our hosts in their artistic and unique home.
+You will be treated to a gourmet picnic lunch provided by your Inspire Guide while enjoying the warm hospitality of our hosts in their artistic and unique home at their artist outdoor covered portal.

 Debra is a clay artist who works intuitively with pounds of wet clay until forms appear and stories develop.
 Her talent, vision and articulation of clay are profound, and her spirit is playful, nurturing and creative.
 She weaves in the natural world and spirituality around her of the ravens, the coyotes and owls.